Drill regulations for quick-firing field artillery

 three NCOs as scouts, assigned to the reconnaissance of the targets and of the roads;

-three junior NCOs as signallers-telephonist, in charge for linking the battery with the commander, when his was away from the battery, the head of the artillery division, the observation post, and so on;
+three junior NCOs as signallers-telephonist, in charge for linking the battery with the commander, when his is away from the battery, the head of the artillery division, the observation post, and so on;

 two trumpeters, assigned to the fighting unit and the battery reserve respectively.

-In route formation the battery could move :
+In route formation the battery can move :

 in column (колона), with the pieces at a distance of 3 paces in column or in double column, according with the conditions of the road and the war-demands; the battery reserve with the ammunition wagons always in column, at a distance of 20 paces from the last wagon of the fighting unit; the transport train, if not detached, at a distance of 20 paces from the last cart of the reserve.
 A battery moving in column had a length of 402 paces and a front of 3 paces, in double column a length of 292 paces and a front of 7 paces;

-In order to make the battery more agile, mobile and flexible, the battery reserve could be detached and move also far from its fighting unit, up to 500 – 700 m away.
+In order to make the battery more agile, mobile and flexible, the battery reserve can be detached and move also far from its fighting unit, up to 500 – 700 m away.

-In battle formation the guns unlimbered were deployed side by side at great intervals of 40 paces (as a rule, but exceptionally at 20 or even at 10 paces).
+In battle formation the guns unlimbered are deployed side by side at great intervals of 40 paces (as a rule, but exceptionally at 20 or even at 10 paces).

-The ammunition wagon tilted with the armoured doors opened was put alongside the gun.
-The extension of the whole firing line was around 120 paces.
+The ammunition wagon tilted with the armoured doors opened is put alongside the gun.
+The extension of the whole firing line is around 120 paces.

-The ammunition wagons of the 1st Echelon were positioned unlimbered at 20 paces behind the first and the fourth gun of the firing line.
-The ammunition wagon carrying the observation ladder could be placed near the observatory of the battery commander.
+The ammunition wagons of the 1st Echelon are positioned unlimbered at 20 paces behind the first and the fourth gun of the firing line.
+The ammunition wagon carrying the observation ladder can be placed near the observatory of the battery commander.

 Field _Firing line

-The limbers of the fighting unit were placed in shelters up to 300 paces away from the battery.
-With opportune shelters they could be placed even near the front, but if there was no shelters they were placed 300 paces behind and 50 paces on the side of the battery, side by side on two line.
-The battery reserve was placed covered from the enemy sight and fire, at a distance of 500-700 m from the battery, while all the transport trains of the unit were grouped together under one commander.
+The limbers of the fighting unit are placed in shelters up to 300 paces away from the battery.
+With opportune shelters, they can be placed even near the front, but if there was no shelters, they were placed 300 paces behind and 50 paces on the side of the battery, side by side on two line.
+The battery reserve is placed covered from the enemy sight and fire, at a distance of 500-700 m from the battery, while all the transport trains of the unit are grouped together under one commander.

 The artillery division

-The headquarters of the artillery division were composed by the head of the division (later designed division commander), a scout officer, an adjutant NCO, a trumpeter junior NCO and an orderly NCO.
-In addition every battery detached an orderly from the fighting unit and another from the battery reserve for the communications, and some NCOs and scouts for the reconnaissance.
+The headquarters of the artillery division are composed by the head of the division (later designed division commander), a scout officer, an adjutant NCO, a trumpeter junior NCO and an orderly NCO.
+In addition every battery detaches an orderly from the fighting unit and another from the battery reserve for the communications, and some NCOs and scouts for the reconnaissance.

-In route formation the artillery division could move move :
+In route formation the artillery division can move move :

-in open formation (разгънат строй) with the batteries in open formation abreast in one line, the intervals between them were 10 paces greater than the gun’s; the battery reserves, if not detached, in open formation, at a distance of 30 paces from the fighting unit; this formation was used to advance and retire from an open place under the enemy fire, in inspections and reviews;
+in open formation (разгънат строй) with the batteries in open formation abreast in one line, the intervals between them are 10 paces greater than the gun’s; the battery reserves, if not detached, in open formation, at a distance of 30 paces from the fighting unit; this formation is used to advance and retire from an open place under the enemy fire, in inspections and reviews;

-in column of batteries (батарейна колона), with batteries in open formation, in succession at a distance of 30 paces; the reserve like the fighting unit, 30 paces behind it; at great intervals it was used to approach a place near the enemy, but out of its fire, at little intervals it was used to deploy the artillery in mixed formation with other troops;
+in column of batteries (батарейна колона), with batteries in open formation, in succession at a distance of 30 paces; the reserve like the fighting unit, 30 paces behind it; at great intervals it is used to approach a place near the enemy, but out of its fire, at little intervals it is used to deploy the artillery in mixed formation with other troops;

-in line of guns columns (линйя оръдейни колони), with batteries in column by guns, in succession at a distance of 170, 90 or 50 paces, the number of paces increasing or decreasing according to the place; the reserve like the fighting unit, 30 paces behind it; it was the common manoeuvring formation: at great intervals it was used to advance in enemy’s beaten zone depending on the site, allowing the quick deploy of the troops and their retreat with little losses; at lesser intervals this formation was used to manoeuvre in broken ground under the enemy fire.
+in line of guns columns (линйя оръдейни колони), with batteries in column by guns, in succession at a distance of 170, 90 or 50 paces, the number of paces increasing or decreasing according to the place; the reserve like the fighting unit, 30 paces behind it; it is the common manoeuvring formation: at great intervals it is used to advance in enemy’s beaten zone depending on the site, allowing the quick deploy of the troops and their retreat with little losses; at lesser intervals this formation is used to manoeuvre in broken ground under the enemy fire.

-The battery reserves usually travelled joined together, under the command of an appointed senior NCO, and were attached to the respective battery only exceptionally, when the division commander ordered it.
+The battery reserves usually travel joined, under the command of an appointed senior NCO, and are attached to the respective battery only exceptionally, when the division commander orders it.

-When the artillery division travelled independently, the transport train was always detached, except in column of route, and followed under the command of an appointed senior NCO, moving according with the orders of the division commander.
+When the artillery division travels independently, the transport train is always detached, except in column of route, and follows under the command of an appointed senior NCO, moving according with the orders of the division commander.

-In battle formation the batteries were deployed in fighting formation, along one line or by levels, with the limbers, the battery reserves and the transport trains placed like in battery battle formation.
-The deployment by levels allows a greater freedom of action, hampered the enemy adjustment and diminished the effect of its fire.
+In battle formation the batteries are deployed in fighting formation, along one line or by levels, with the limbers, the battery reserves and the transport trains placed like in battery battle formation.
+The deployment by levels allows a greater freedom of action, hampers the enemy adjustment and diminishes the effect of its fire.

 Signals.
-At the beginning of the march every battery and every reserve sent an orderly to the division commander.
-Similarly the division commander sent an officer or a good NCO to the head of the artillery of the Infantry Division.
-In action every battery connected with the division commander even by telephone.
-The artillery heads was connected with the reserve, the park company, the covering infantry and the infantry fighting troops.
-With infantry the communications were mainly visual.
+At the beginning of the march, every battery and every reserve sends an orderly to the division commander.
+Similarly, the division commander sends an officer or a good NCO to the head of the artillery of the Infantry Division.
+In action, every battery connects with the division commander even by telephone.
+The artillery heads is connected with the reserve, the park company, the covering infantry and the infantry fighting troops.
+With infantry the communications are mainly visual.

 Command.
-On march the division commander conducted and directed the division through signals or by means of adjutants, orderlies and trumpeters.
-In battle he set the targets, according with the instructions of the head of the artillery, gave to the battery commanders all the data about their targets and fixed when each of them had to open fire.
-The battery commanders could change the target only on his order, except when they had to repulse an unexpected enemy attack or the communication with the command was cut off.
-The division commander did not interfere with the adjustment fire, except when some inaccuracies in the fire direction or errors were noticed during the adjustment.
+On march, the division commander conducts and directs the division through signals or by means of adjutants, orderlies and trumpeters.
+In battle, he sets the targets according with the instructions of the head of the artillery, gives to the battery commanders all the data about their targets and fixes when each of them must open fire.
+The battery commanders can change the target only on his order, except when they have to repulse an unexpected enemy attack or the communication with the command is cut off.
+The division commander does not interfere with the adjustment fire, except when some inaccuracies in the fire direction or errors are noticed during the adjustment.

 Other artillery units

-The artillery brigade was composed by the headquarters, two artillery regiments with four to six artillery divisions, and the artillery park company from the Corps artillery park.
+The artillery brigade is composed by the headquarters, two artillery regiments with four to six artillery divisions, and the artillery park company from the Corps artillery park.

 As for their subdivision and their operations, the text referred to the Direction for the employment of the field artillery in combat and the Field service regulations.